yzhao062/anomaly-detection-resources/README.rst

 [**Java**] `RapidMiner Anomaly Detection Extension <https://github.com/Markus-Go/rapidminer-anomalydetection>`_\ : The Anomaly Detection Extension for RapidMiner comprises the most well know unsupervised anomaly detection algorithms, assigning individual anomaly scores to data rows of example sets.
 It allows you to find data, which is significantly different from the normal, without the need for the data being labeled.

+[**R**] `CRAN Task View: Anomaly Detection with R <https://github.com/pridiltal/ctv-AnomalyDetection>`_\ : This CRAN task view contains a list of packages that can be used for anomaly detection with R.

 [**R**] `outliers package <https://cran.r-project.org/web/packages/outliers/index.html>`_\ : A collection of some tests commonly used for identifying outliers in R.

 [**Matlab**] `Anomaly Detection Toolbox - Beta <http://dsmi-lab-ntust.github.io/AnomalyDetectionToolbox/>`_\ : A collection of popular outlier detection algorithms in Matlab.